 Provisions are examined on each balance sheet closing date and adjusted to accord with the best estimate as of that date.
 If there is an expectation that the expenditures, which are required to satisfy a deferred liability, will be reimbursed either in whole or in part by another party, then the reimbursement will be recognised only when it is nearly certain that the Group will receive the reimbursement.

-Liabilities comprise long-term liabilities to financial institutions, trade payables, tax liabilities, interest owed, liabilities owed to employees, and other liabilities.
-When such items are recognised for the first time, they are booked at their cost of acquisition, which corresponds to the fair value of the consideration received.
-All liabilities are measured in subsequent years at the adjusted cost of acquisition under the effective interest method according to IFRS 9.
-The liability is derecognised when it has been settled, cancelled or expired.
+Liabilities include non-current liabilities to banks, trade payables, tax liabilities, interest liabilities, liabilities to employees and other liabilities.
+On initial recognition, they are carried at cost, which corresponds to the fair value of the consideration received.
+In subsequent years, all liabilities are measured at amortised cost using the effective interest method in accordance with IFRS 9.
+They are derecognised when the liability is settled, cancelled or expires.

 The InVision Group’s revenues are generated by granting rights of use to software products (unlimited use, one-time use, time-limited use) and by providing related services.